Kwannon (character): Powers and abilities

+Her telekinetic ability is primarily applied in combat scenarios.
+Kwannon can generate psionic constructs—such as blades, katanas, and daggers—that can interact with both physical matter and psychic energy.
+In addition to forming these offensive tools, her telekinesis enhances her agility and maneuverability, allowing her to execute rapid directional changes and controlled mid-air movements.
+Although capable of brief levitation and short bursts of mobility, her telekinetic flight does not extend to sustained, long-distance travel.

 Other versions

 Ultimate Marvel

 The Ultimate Marvel version of Kwannon appears in Ultimate X-Men, in which she and that universe's Elisabeth Braddock are body-swapped as are their Earth-616 counterparts.
 In this continuity, Braddock is a member of S.T.R.I.K.E.'s Psi-Division who is killed by Colossus to destroy Proteus, who has taken her as his host.
 She later appears at the gala celebration held at the X-Mansion, explaining that, after she died, her consciousness migrated to the body of a comatose Japanese girl named Kwannon.
 Due to the age difference between these versions of the characters, upon inhabiting Kwannon's body, Braddock was too young to be a S.T.R.I.K.E. agent, instead working undercover for Professor Xavier and joining the X-Men.

 House of M

-Kwannon, in Psylocke's original body post bodyswap, was seen in the House of M altered reality as a member of Magneto's elite guards.
+Kwannon, in Elizabeth Braddock's body, was seen in the House of M altered reality as a member of Magneto's elite guards.